Romantic Things to Do in Milford PA: 1880’s Celebrity Hideout With Poignant Relic

 STAY: Hotel Fauchere

-This hotel has been a Milford Landmark since it opened in this space in the 1880’s.
-Now a Relais and Chateaux property, it is notable enough to warrant its own post.
-Superior Rooms start at $189 ($206 with tax) per night.
+The Hotel Fauchere has been a Milford Landmark since it opened in this space in the 1880’s.
+Now a Relais and Chateaux property, with stunning guest rooms out of a photo shoot, it is notable enough to warrant its own post.

 STAY/BUDGET: Myer Country Motel

-Little cottage rooms at this pristine, comfortable 40’s style motel are inexpensive, but not cheap.
+Little cottage rooms at the Myer Country Motel – a comfortable 40’s style motel are inexpensive, but not cheap.
 With wainscoting and freshly painted deep hued walls, it’s a blast from the past with prices, it seems, right from that era as well.
-Rooms from $70 – $120 per night.
+Check website for room rates.

 Author